SUPA-Nicholas/homebridge-wiser-supatech/README.md

 homebridge-wiser-supatech
 ================

-homebridge-wiser is a plug-in for [Homebridge](https://github.com/homebridge/homebridge) that adds support for the original Clipsal C-Bus Wiser and the Clipsal Wiser 2.
+homebridge-wiser-supatecch is a plug-in for [Homebridge](https://github.com/homebridge/homebridge) that adds support for the original Clipsal C-Bus Wiser and the Clipsal Wiser 2.

 Accessories are automatically discovered from the Wiser project.
 To add